 There are three ways that cancer spreads in the body:

 - Through tissue: the cancer spreads from where it began by growing into nearby areas.

-- Via the lymph system: the cancer spreads from where it began by getting into the lymph system, traveling to other parts of the body.
+- Via the lymph system: the cancer spreads from where it began by getting into the lymph system and traveling to other parts of the body.

-Metastasis occurs when cancer spreads to another part of the body.
-The metastatic tumor is the same type of cancer as the primary tumor.
+When cancer surfaces in another part of the body, the new tumor, or metastatic tumor, is the same type of cancer as the primary tumor.
 For example, if breast cancer spreads to the bone, the cancer cells in the bone are actually breast cancer cells.
 The disease is metastatic breast cancer, not bone cancer.

-Sentinel lymph node biopsy: The sentinel lymph node is the first lymph node the cancer is likely to spread to from the tumor.
-A radioactive substance and/or blue dye are injected near the tumor.
+The sentinel lymph node is the first lymph node the cancer is likely to spread to from the main tumor.
+To determine which lymph node is the sentinel lymph node, a radioactive substance and/or blue dye is injected near the tumor.
 The substance or dye flows through the lymph ducts to the lymph nodes.
-The first lymph node to receive the substance or dye is removed.
-A pathologist views the tissue under a microscope to look for cancer cells.
-If cancer cells are not found, it may not be necessary to remove more lymph nodes.
+The first lymph node (or nodes) to receive the substance or dye is removed, and a pathologist views the tissue under a microscope to look for cancer cells.

-After the appropriate tests are done, the cancer can be staged.
-Staging represents the extent of cancer in the body.
+After the appropriate tests are complete, the cancer can be assigned a stage from 0 to IV.
 Staging is usually based on the size of the tumor, whether lymph nodes contain cancer, and whether the cancer has spread from the original site to other parts of the body.

 - Ductal carcinoma in situ (DCIS) is a non-invasive condition in which abnormal cells are found in the lining of a breast duct.
 The abnormal cells have not spread outside the duct to other tissues in the breast.

 - Paget’s disease of the nipple is a condition in which abnormal cells are found in the nipple only.